damiib/my-second-project/README.md

 ?
 What is the name of your project?
 Portfolio
 ?
-What is your GitHub user name? damiiB
+What is your GitHub user name?
+Sheluvsdesign
 ?
-What is your email? damlbro013@gmail.com
+What is your email? a@gmail.com
 ?
 Describe your project?
 My project is the class homework that I have worked on in this coding Bootcamp.
  I have two of my favorite homework assignments along with one of my group projects.
 I have also include d a logo, links to my projects and my contact information.